Joan Huydecoper II: Life

 Being an amateur botanist himself, he kept melons at his country house in Maarssen along the river Vecht.
 He received many plants, animals and birds from Cape of Good Hope, Mauritius, Madagascar, Ceylon, Ternate and Java, e.g. parakeets, parrots, flying lizards and chameleons.
 Some of the paintings obtained from his brother-in-law Jan J. Hinlopen were presented to various members of the VOC.
 One of these, an unfinished painting by Simon de Vlieger of a brawny fisherman was given to Simon van der Stel, last commander and first governor of the Cape of Good Hope in South Africa as a memento (herinnering).
 In 1681 he became a councillor in the Admiralty of Amsterdam.
 In 1682 Joan Huydecoper and Jan Commelin took the initiative in establishing a new Hortus Medicus in Amsterdam.
 It differed from the herb garden at the Binnengasthuis insofar as it also grew ornamental plants and would function as a Hortus Botanicus.
 In 1689, the year after the Invitation to William Huydecoper refused to send recommendations for new appointments in the vroedschap to the stadholder and in the meantime King of England.
 In 1690 he, Nicolaes Witsen and his brother-in-law Jacob Boreel were involved in a case with Romeyn de Hooghe, accused of espionage, incest, sodomy, and selling pornographic engravings.
 In 1693 he was appointed as one of the directors, and casher of the Wisselbank.

-On 16 January 1697 he and his nephew Jacob J. Hinlopen spent one evening with Peter the Great, who was more than 2.08 m tall.
+On 16 January 1698 he and his nephew Jacob J. Hinlopen spent one evening with Peter the Great, who was about 2.03 m tall.
 The czar was about to leave for England.
 When two huge glasses were filled, Huydecoper decided to leave but was caught and brought back to the table.
 Huydecoper feared for his life, sitting between the czar and Franz Lefort.